francescoimola/nevernotready/src/faq.md

 ## Do you offer concessions? {#concessions}

-I understand project fees can be a lot to take in.
-Rest assured, most of the work I do is carried through to generate returns for your business.
+I understand project fees can be a lot to take in but rest assured, the work I do is almost always carried through to generate returns for your business.
 This means the result should make you money, rather than cost you money, and will typically pay for itself.

-I'm always open to discussing options and finding a pricing structure that fits, especially for businesses engaged in social justice with tighter budgets.
-And if you're struggling financially, I'd be happy to chat payment plans, whatever the nature of your business.
+I'm always open to discussing options and finding a pricing structure that fits, especially for businesses engaged in social and environmental justice with tighter budgets.
+And if you're struggling financially, I'm happy to chat payment plans, whatever the nature of your business.

-Below are some of the discounts I offer to all clients:
+Below are some of the non-stackable discounts I offer to all clients:

-- Split it in 3: All invoices over £750 can be paid in 3 easy instalments at 0% interest.
+- Split it in 3: All invoices over £500 can be paid in 3 easy instalments at 0% interest.
-- Pay on time: Get a 5% discount is available for payments made within 5 days of the invoice date.
 - Pay early: Get a 10% discount if you pay your invoice in full before the work is carried out.

 </section>